 Here are some of our photos in Mt.
 Mauyog:

 After an hour of enjoying the mountain, we went down and looked for a store to drink soda because we were really thirsty (it is so hot during that time).

 There we found a small sari2x store and drank icy cold sparkle.
 So refreshing.

-One of my friends asked if there is a nearby falls in the vicinity and the locals said there is and out of excitement we nodded to go and enjoy too!
+One of my friends asked if there is a nearby fall in the vicinity and out of excitement we nodded to go and enjoy too!

 We took hills and farms to go to the falls for around 30 minutes.
 But instead of being happy and alive because of the waterfalls, I was saddened because it was devastated by road construction wastes.
 The waterfalls, before it was deep and clean, now full of sand remains.
 So sad to see.
 However, still, the water is cold and refreshing.